“Ignore the f’ing haters!”

 - I shipped early.
 Shipping less earlier allowed others to contribute more — and better than I could have myself.

 - I shared my legos.
-I truly gave up full and direct control, and this was what allowed JSON5 to flourish.
+I truly gave up full and direct control, and this allowed JSON5 to flourish.

 Sharing legos here didn’t come naturally or trivially to me.
 A lot of people wanted a lot of different things from JSON5, and I was pretty sure that the project would only succeed if it maintained focus.
 I felt responsibility to uphold that focus, so of course I should maintain control, right?